se.plan#

 • Only the .json files will be available.

-• If you’ve just uploaded the file, hit the reload button to reload the file list of the menu.
+• If you’ve just uploaded the file, select the reload button to update the file list.

 Tip

-By default the file selector is pointing where se.plan is saving recipes and results.
-If the user wants to access the rest of its SEPAL workspace, simply click on the parent link in the popup menu (on top of the list).
+By default, the file selector displays the folder where se.plan saves recipes and results.
+If the user wants to access the rest of their SEPAL workspace, select the parent link in the pop-up menu (on top of the list).

-Once the user will click on apply the selected recipe, se.plan will reload the AOI specified in the recipe and changed all the questionnaire answers according to the loaded recipe.
-It’s then automatically validated.
+Once the user selects apply the selected recipe, se.plan will reload the AOI specified in the recipe and change all questionnaire answers according to the loaded recipe.
+It is then automatically validated.

-Once the recipe is validated, the compute the restoration map button is released and the restoration suitability index can be computed.
-Click the button to view the results map.
+Once the recipe is validated, the compute the restoration map button is released and the Restoration suitability index can be computed.
+Select the button to view the results map.

-The map will be centered on the selected AOI and the value of the index will be displayed from 1 to 5 using a color blind friendly color ramp, red being “not suitable” and blue “very suitable”.
+The map will be centred on the selected AOI and the value of the Index will be displayed from 1 to 5 using a color-blind, friendly color ramp (red being “not suitable” and blue “very suitable”).

 Note

 The map can be downloaded as an asset to GEE or as a .tif file.
-Click on the button on the top left corner and follow the exportation instructions.
+Select the button in the upper-left corner and follow the exportation instructions.

 Compute dashboard#